The Marchetti Lab (Fall 2023)

 After spending years optimizing global return on assets for large banks and modeling disease burden for health management companies, Margarita decided to dive into the microscopic world of marine phytoplankton.
 She is on the quest to find out if the diatoms of Galápagos Islands give “Thumbs Up” rating to their nutrient delivery system, and which localities around the islands are making this year’s Top 10 “Best places to raise an autotroph family”.

-2019 – present, B.Sc. in Biology, University of North Carolina-Chapel Hill
+2021 – present, B.Sc candidate, University of North Caroline-Chapel Hill

 This could be you!
 Click here to find out about joining the lab.